The Unknown Saint: What Do You Believe In? (SIFF Review)

 Running 100 minutes, The Unknown Saint can’t always sustain itself and it doesn’t always hold your attention.
 It often feels repetitive and drags especially in the middle, and perhaps a shorter runtime or more contained screenplay would have kept this a more engaging watch.
 Regardless, it’s an admirable debut from Aljem, as he showcases a careful yet sly sense of humor as dry as its desert setting, injecting his characters with quietly amusing personalities, moral ambiguity, and hidden motives.
 Expansive wide shots of the desert, meticulously framed to establish a sense of scale, create a genuine sense of place and invite us inside a world of thievery, quackery, and the elusive search for something to believe in—money, an “unknown saint,” or whatever that may be.

-The Unknown Saint is available to watch digitally at the 47th Seattle International Film Festival on April 8-18, 2021.
-Click here to watch the film on the festival’s platform and here for our recommendations of films to watch at SIFF.
+The Unknown Saint premiered at the 47th Seattle International Film Festival on April 8-18, 2021.